Scaffolding Rental vs. Turnkey Scaffolding Services: What Contractors Should Know Before Deciding

 4. Scheduling and Productivity

 Improperly planned scaffolding can slow a job down fast.
-Crews waiting on adjustments, missing components, or rework lose time—and time is money.
+Crews waiting on adjustments or rework lose time—and time is money.
+Ensuring your scaffold boards are correctly installed from day one prevents delays.

 So, Which Is Right for Your Project?